Mark-A-Dean/Mark-A-Dean/README.md

 ## Interests

+- Data wrangling & interoperability
 - Trail running
 - Reading
-- Data wrangling & interoperability
 - Science!
 - Programming
+  - PowerShell
+  - XML
+  - Liquid
+  - regex
-  - PowerShell, XML, Liquid, regex, T-SQL
+  - T-SQL
-- Everton FC, FC Dallas, Seattle Kraken

 > I would choose XSLT or Liquid to be my deserted island programming language.
 PowerShell is a nice polyglot that would be Huttese if XML were Galactic Basic.
 > _Regex_?
 To me, it's a unique language with syntactical dialects.